Canada

 No threshold: Applies to all consumer paint marketers.

-EPR registration procedure in PEI
+EPR registration procedure in Prince Edward Island

 1. Obtain Minister-approved stewardship program template.